Requirements for Foreign Employees to Work

 The employer may not gather information with regards to family life, religious point of view, ethnicity, functional disability, and sexual orientation (unless such information is of fundamental importance for the performance of the work required in the position).
 In spite of these prohibitions, such data may be gathered if the information is of fundamental importance for the performance of the work required in the position.
 The employer may have a legal basis to review publicly-available information about a candidate on social media, in order to be able to assess specific risks regarding the candidate for a particular function, but only if it is necessary for the job and the candidate is correctly informed (for example, in the text of the job advert).

 Restrictions on Application/Interview Questions

+When the employer conducts an interview with the candidate, the employer cannot ask for information concerning sexual orientation, their views on political issues or whether they are members of trade unions.
+Nor may the employer obtain such information through background checks.
 The employer cannot ask for certificate of good conduct.
 The only exception is if the law regulating that particular position or profession requires that the candidate has a certificate of good conduct.
 Furthermore, information about whether or not the candidate has a clean record is considered as sensitive personal data.

 The employer can only obtain a credit report of the candidate, if the vacant position is high-ranking and entails great economic responsibility.
 In addition, credit reports may only be obtained for candidates selected in the final rounds of the recruitment process.
 The employer may only ask for information regarding the candidate’s health to the extent that the tasks involved with the position have special health requirements.
 It is however prohibited to ask general questions about the risk for future health problems.